Privacy Policy

 - No advertising or tracking: we do not serve ads, use analytics trackers, or build behavioural profiles of children.

-- Name isolation from AI content generation: when generating stories, illustrations, quizzes, and other AI content, your child’s real name and character names are replaced with temporary privacy aliases before any data reaches our AI providers.
-Neither Anthropic nor OpenAI ever sees or processes real names.
-After generation, aliases are converted to opaque entity tokens for storage, and real names are re-inserted only at display time on your device.
+- Name isolation from AI content generation: when generating stories, illustrations, quizzes, and other AI content, your child’s real name and chosen character names are replaced with temporary privacy aliases before any data reaches our AI content-generation providers (Anthropic and OpenAI).
+After generation, aliases are converted to opaque entity tokens for storage, and real names are re-inserted only within your authenticated session.
+Free-text you write yourself is sent as entered — see Section 9b.

 - Story content and place names: story place names entered by parents are fictional story settings created for entertainment purposes.
 We recommend using invented, imaginative names (such as “Crystal Caves” or “Moonberry Island”) rather than real addresses, cities, or locations.
 Story content is stored with character names replaced by anonymous tokens — real child names and character names are never stored in plain text within story content.